Stock Market Prediction via Deep Learning Techniques: A Survey: Stock market prediction in machine learning

-Some works also improved the performance by employing the relations information cross the different stocks instead of improving the RL algorithms directly.
-For example, Wang et al. \cite{wang2019alphastock} used the sharp ratio-oriented policy gradient method called AlphaStock to address the quantitative trading challenges, such as the balance between profit and risk, and avoidance of extreme loss in the task of portfolio management, where the assets relationships were fused.
-This work is the first research to implement an interpretable trading strategy using DRL, and the algorithms were examined in both the US and China stock markets.
-The results showed AlphaStock's effectiveness, robustness, and generalization ability, and the algorithm tends to select the stock with increasing tendency and low volatility.
-Based on AlphaStock, Wang et al. \cite{wang2021deeptrader} proposed a new policy gradient trading algorithm, named DeepTrader, for portfolio management, which contained Asset Scoring Unit (ASU) and Market Scoring Unit (MSU).
-The temporal and spatial features crossing assets for the ASU were extracted by dilated CNN and attention mechanisms, respectively.
-Furthermore, the GCNs representing the interrelationships and causal relationship between assets was first introduced, and the macro market information was also involved.
-MSU was applied to control the overall positions for long and short, and the main network in MSU was LSTM which was employed to extract the historical market representation.
-DeepTrader was examined in different stock markets, and got the most profitable performance with less risk compared with the baselines.\\ \\ \textbf{Q-learning method.} Q-learning is an indirect method to obtain the optimal policy. $Q$ represents the action-state value, and $Q$ can be updated by implementing Bellman update literately.
-Eventually, the $Q$ converges to the optimal $Q$, and the optimal policy is yielded by searching the $Q$ greedily.
-Deep Q-learning Network (DQN), a deep neural network to approximate the Q value, brings the Q-learning method to a new stage.
-Before DQN was proposed, many works used the tabular Q-learning algorithms for the finance trading \citep{dempster2001computational,jangmin2006adaptive,chen2007genetic,lee2007multiagent,bertoluzzo2012testing,eilers2014intelligent}.
-However, DQN-based models bring a promising direction since it was first proposed.
-Carapucco Neves and Horta \citep{carapucco2018Reinforcement} built an RL agent with DQN for forex trading and induced stable learning for environmental construction.
-Lucarelli and Borrotti \cite{lucarelli2019deep} proposed a Double Dueling DQN for cryptocurrency trading, and they tested the different performance of different reward functions, such as the profit reward function and sharp ratio reward function.
-Theatre and Ernst \citep{theate2021application} proposed a DQN-based trading algorithm learnt from a limited stock market dataset.
-They also made a contribution by introducing new assessment indicators, including the Sharp ratio, Sortino Ratio, and profit or loss ratio.
+Several studies have sought to improve performance in quantitative trading by utilizing information on the relationships between different stocks, rather than solely focusing on improving RL algorithms.
+For instance, Wang et al. \cite{wang2019alphastock} developed the AlphaStock method, which utilizes a sharp ratio-oriented policy gradient approach to address challenges in portfolio management such as balancing profit and risk and avoiding extreme losses.
+The method fuses information on the relationships between assets and is the first to implement an interpretable trading strategy using Deep Reinforcement Learning (DRL).
+The algorithm was tested in both the US and China stock markets, and the results showed its effectiveness, robustness, and generalization ability.
+It tends to select stocks that have increasing tendencies and low volatility.
+Building on AlphaStock, Wang et al. \cite{wang2021deeptrader} proposed a new policy gradient trading algorithm called DeepTrader for portfolio management.
+It includes an Asset Scoring Unit (ASU) and a Market Scoring Unit (MSU).
+The ASU extracts temporal and spatial features crossing assets using dilated CNN and attention mechanisms, respectively, and also introduces GCNs to represent interrelationships and causal relationships between assets.
+The MSU controls overall positions for long and short, and its main network is an LSTM that extracts historical market representation.
+DeepTrader was tested in different stock markets and achieved the most profitable performance with less risk compared to baselines.